Crimes of Racing on the Highway

-We are familiar with the best ways to fight a forfeiture for racing crimes by the Pinellas County Sheriff’s Office, the Pinellas Park Police Department, the Clearwater Police Department or the St. Petersburg Police Department.
+We are familiar with the best ways to fight forfeiture for racing crimes by the Pinellas County Sheriff’s Office, the Pinellas Park Police Department, the Clearwater Police Department, or the St. Petersburg Police Department.

 Racing as an Exception to the Warrantless Arrest Rule

 The Florida legislature recently made crimes for racing on highways an exception to the warrantless arrest requirements.

 Section 316.191(5) now provides that “[w]henever a law enforcement officer has probable cause to believe that a person violated subsection (2) [of the racing on highways statute], the officer may arrest and take such person into custody without a warrant.”

 Before the change, an officer making a warrantless arrest of a person for “racing on highways” needed evidence that the offense was committed in his or her presence if the officer arrests the person immediately or in fresh pursuit after viewing the offense.